mozilla/experimenter-docs/docs/getting-started/for-product.md

 ---
 id: for-product
-title: Product Managers
+title: Experiment Owners
 slug: /for-product
 ---

-## What is the role of Product in experimentation?
+## What is the role of the Experiment Owner in experimentation?

-Product Managers typically have the role of experiment owner in the [experimentation workflow](https://mozilla.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=4d337632-a0bd-4be7-bee8-ae5b017134ae&start=0).
+Product Managers often have the role of experiment owner, but it can be engineers, or program managers.

 Responsibilities include:

 - Watching training for new experiment owners [here](https://mozilla.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=f3fbf06a-47ce-4e6d-b949-b0f20134a1c7) - the slide deck in the video is [here](https://docs.google.com/presentation/d/1ASlVAds63qOzCDnyLWlbKAcgvTkVfojDeGFqIYty4iI/edit#slide=id.p)